strangedevice/TANGIBLE-PROJECT/README.md

   delay(1000);                      // wait for a second
 }
 ```
+[^1]
+This is video of an LED blinking in a continuous loop.
 *INSERT ARDUNIO LED OUTPUT VIDEO*

 ![Video of an LED blinking on a reapeted loop](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/VID_20250220_125439799.mp4)

 Another LED output program is a fade in which the LED will loop fading on and off: